susurobo/smart-turn-multimodal/coreml/README.md

 Work in progress towards producing a performant coreml modal automatically from PyTorch model checkpoints.

+The coreml model package is in the [coreml directory of the Hugging Face](https://huggingface.co/pipecat-ai/smart-turn/tree/main/coreml) repo.

 ## Current status

 Model export and inference work.